 Places To Eat Near Bryce Canyon National Park

 Within the park you can eat at The Lodge at Bryce Canyon (yummy breakfast!) or opt for choices in nearby Bryce Canyon City.
 Ruby’s Inn has three dining options, the Cowboy’s Buffet & Steak Room, Canyon Diner, and Ebenezer’s Barn and Grill.
 All the food is fairly basic but hits the spot after a day of exploring!

 Amazing Stops Nearby Bryce Canyon National Park

 If you have time on your Utah national parks road trip, Red Canyon is a worthwhile side trip.
 You’ll find it when driving from Zion to Bryce Canyon along Scenic Byway 12.
 Red Canyon is part of Dixie National Forest (free entrance) and not technically part of Bryce Canyon, though they are very close to each other.
-Check out the .7-mile Arches Trail where you will walk by hoodoos, arches, and other interesting rock formations.
-Get directions to Red Canyon.
+Check out the .7-mile Arches Trail where you will walk by hoodoos, arches, and other interesting red rock formations.

 There are also a few great activities you can book to enjoy more of the areas near the park.
 You can go horseback riding in Dixie National Forest or in Red Canyon, or if machines are more your style go on an ATV adventure within Bryce National Park.